kaveer/CheckoutDotNetChanllenge/README.md

 8. Log transaction

 ## Payment Gateway
-1. Check if there is a token in the incoming request and check if it is valid
+1. Check whether there is a token in the incoming request and check if it is valid
 2. Extract merchant id from token
 3. Decrypt shopper data using merchant `private key`
-4. check if data is valid
+4. check whether data is valid
 5. Get merchant details such as card number, cvc, expiry month/ year from database
 6. generate JSON model and make API call to `bank` API using `HttpClient`
 7. Log transaction

 ## Bank
-1. check if incoming request body is valid such as card number, amount, cvc...
+1. check whether incoming request body is valid such as card number, amount, cvc...
-2. check if expiry month is less than `DateTime.Now.Month`
+2. check whether expiry month is less than `DateTime.Now.Month`
-3. Check if expiry year is less than `DateTime.Now.Year`
+3. Check whether expiry year is less than `DateTime.Now.Year`
-4. Check if merchant data is valid
+4. Check whether merchant data is valid
-5. Check if card details exit in bank database by matching:
+5. Check whether card details exist in bank database by matching:
   - Card number
   - CVC
   - Expiry month/ year
-6. retrieve shopper card details (Debit account)
+6. Retrieve shopper card details (Debit account)
-7. Check if payment amount is less than shopper balance
+7. Check whether payment amount is less than shopper balance
 8. Remove payment sum from shopper balance
 9. Retrieve merchant balance (Credited account)
 10. Add payment amount to merchant balance